Understanding Code Changes

 - Commit 2 - Added 22 new lines of code

-Calculating process changes:
+Calculating changes: